Herbal Tinctures for Clear Skin

 Burdock, or Arctium lappa, is a root used commonly in Japanese cooking.
 It has many health benefits, and can be used as a tonic for general overall wellness.
 It is especially used for scaly skin conditions such as eczema and psoriasis.
 While it should be used internally for these conditions, the dried or fresh plant matter can be used as a poultice to relieve skin irritation externally as well.

 Burdock is a bitter herb that stimulates bile secretion, digestive secretions, and the liver.
 In western herbalism, if the liver is considered sluggish, this can manifest in skin breakouts or skin disorders.
 When there are skin eruptions due to hormonal issues, we often use an herb such as burdock to support the liver in helping to return the balance, as it can help to flush out any excess of hormones.

 Yellow Dock, or Rumex crispus, is a standard herbal remedy for skin health.
-It is used for chronic skin conditions such as eczema and psoriasis, and also acne or other skin eruptions.
+It is used for chronic skin conditions such as eczema and psoriasis, as well as acne or other skin eruptions.
 Yellow dock is another herb that helps to bring balance to the systems of the body.
-It also works to support the liver, aiding in moving unwanted toxins from the body, stimulates the gall bladder in the production of bile, and acts as a mild laxative.
+It also works to support the liver, aiding in moving unwanted toxins from the body, stimulates thgallbladderer in the production of bile, and acts as a mild laxative.
 Yellow dock helps in eliminating any congested excess from many systems, which can be considered a cause for skin conditions.

 Each article on Dermveda is unique, just like you.
 Find your skin type and save your results to get articles that are compatible with you.

 * This Website is for general skin beauty, wellness, and health information only.
 This Website is not to be used as a substitute for medical advice, diagnosis or treatment of any health condition or problem.
 The information provided on this Website should never be used to disregard, delay, or refuse treatment or advice from a physician or a qualified health provider.See additional information